Links

 Can I add more tokens to my vote?

 When a DIP is submitted on-chain, a snapshot is taken of current token holders.
-Users will need to own or be staked DYDX tokens before the start block.
+Users will need to own Governance Tokens before the start block.